“I Want To Leave My Husband”: 30 Considerations When Weighing Divorce

 Leaving a marriage can be a major decision.
 If this is your first marriage, there might be things about being married that you didn’t consider before tying the knot and could resolve with the right help.
 If you haven’t fully decided to leave, it might be helpful to consider the following points about your marriage to see if it’s possible to stay together.

-Are there good things about the relationship?
+Are there positive aspects of the relationship?

 If you’re thinking about leaving your relationship, your mind may be filled with negative thoughts about the other person.
 Chances are, there was a time when you were happy together.
 Even if you are extremely angry now, you may still be able to see something good in the relationship.
 It can be scary to see the good side when you’re thinking of leaving.
 Yet, it can help you make a more informed decision and prevent regrets later.

-What are the problems in your marriage?
+What are the challenges in your marriage?

 If you feel like you want to leave, it’s likely there are problems in the relationship.
 If you’re going to make such a big decision, it can be important to have more than a general sense that things aren’t quite right between the two of you.
 Take some time to consider exactly what it is that is bothering you.
 If you leave and get married again, this process can help with a second marriage.